gowww/app/README.md

 })
 ```

-In views, you can retrive the [check.TranslatedErrors](https://godoc.org/github.com/gowww/check#TranslatedErrors) map under key `errors` which is never `nil` in view data:
+In views, you can retrieve the [check.TranslatedErrors](https://godoc.org/github.com/gowww/check#TranslatedErrors) map under key `errors` which is never `nil` in view data:

 ```HTML
 <input type="email" name="email" value="{{.email}}">